calebyourison/simple_template_log_parser/README.md

 ###### Some Notes
 ---
-- By default `drop_columns=True` which instructs `process_log()` to discard 'event_data' and 'parsed_info' along with any other columns modified by column functions (SEE NEXT).
+- By default `drop_columns=True` instructs `process_log()` to discard 'event_data' and 'parsed_info' along with any other columns modified by column functions (SEE NEXT).
 - (OPTIONAL ARGUMENT) `additional_column_functions` allows user to apply functions to specific columns.
+These functions will create a new column, or multiple columns if so specified.
 The original column will be deleted if `drop_columns=True`.
 This argument takes a dictionary formatted as:
 ```bash
 add_col_func = {column_to_run_function_on: [function, new_column_name_OR_list_of_new_colum_names]}
  ```
 - (OPTIONAL ARGUMENT) `merge_dictionary` allows user to concatenate DataFrames that are deemed to be related.
-Original DataFrames will be discarded, and the newly merged DF will be available within the dictionary by its new key.
+Original DataFrames will be discarded, and the newly merged DF will be available within the dictionary by its new key.  when `dict_format=False`, this argument has no effect.
 This argument takes a dictionary formatted as:
 ```bash
 my_merge_dict = {'new_df_key': [df_1_key, df_2_key, ...], ...}
 ```